-Children under nineteen (19) years of age with Medicaid coverage are among children for whom the Federal government now supplies certain routine childhood vaccines at no cost to providers who are registered with the Vaccines for Children (VFC) Program.
-For Medicaid eligibles under nineteen (19) years of age, Medicaid will not reimburse providers for the cost of vaccine available through VFC without charge.
+Children under nineteen (19) years of age with Medicaid coverage are among children for whom the Federal government now supplies certain routine childhood vaccines at no

 Medicaid enrolled physicians, nurse practitioners and referred ambulatory providers must be registered with the VFC program in order to receive reimbursement for administering VFC-provided vaccine to Medicaid eligibles less than nineteen (19) years of age.
 The appropriate Evaluation and Management Service may also be billed.
 To obtain VFC information and/or registration material, call: